On Extension modules of finite homological dimension: Introduction

 The organization of this paper is as follows.
-In Section 2, since our study considers tools from the derived category, we give preliminaries about it.
-In Section 3, we establish results concerning Ext of complexes of finite homological dimension, prove Theorem \ref{main1}, and derive Gorenstein criteria.
-In Section 4, we study the implications of having deficiency modules with some finite homological dimension.
-In Section 5, we focus our study on modules over Cohen-Macaulay local rings, prove Theorem \ref{sqmm}, and derive several consequences.
-In Section 6, we discuss some questions motivated by results in Section 5.

-Next, we establish our setup and provide simple examples of $\Ext$ modules with finite homological dimension to motivate our study.
+In Section \ref{sectionextofcomplexes}, we establish results concerning Ext modules of complexes of finite homological dimension, and prove Theorem \ref{main1}, and derive Gorenstein criteria.
+In Section \ref{sectiondeficiencymodules}, we study the implications of having deficiency modules with some finite homological dimension.
+In Section \ref{sectionduality}, we prove our main result, namely Theorem \ref{sqmm1}, and derive several consequences.
+In Section \ref{sectionsquestions}, we discuss some questions motivated by results in Section \ref{sectionduality}.
+Finally, in Section \ref{sectionexamples}, we present some examples of Ext modules with finite homological dimension.
+Now, we establish our setup.

 \begin{setup} Throughout this paper, $R$ stands for a Noetherian (commutative unitary) ring.
-Whenever we assume that $R$ is local, its maximal ideal will be denoted by $\mathfrak{m}$ and its residue field by $k$; also, its depth is denoted by $t$.
+Whenever we assume that $R$ is local, its maximal ideal will be denoted by $\mathfrak{m}$ and its residue field by $k$.
+The depth of $R$ is denoted by $t$.
 In that case, for a finitely generated $R$-module $M$, its $i$-th syzygy module and its transpose of Auslander are considered defined by a minimal free resolution of $M$, and denoted by $\Omega^i(M)$ and $\operatorname{Tr}_R(M)$, respectively.
-Also, for an $R$-module $M$, we let $\operatorname{H-dim}_R(M)$ stand for $\operatorname{pd}_R(M)$ or $\operatorname{G-dim}_R(M)$, and $\operatorname{Hid}_R(M)$ for the corresponding injective version.
-For any unexplained terminology, we refer to \cite{bruns} and \cite{DerivedCategoryMethodsInCommutativeAlgebra}. \end{setup}